axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-patterns/_index.md

     {{% alert title="Note" color="info" %}}

-    If the `\<pattern\>` element of a ruleset is not specified, {{% productparam "abbrev" %}} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty PROGRAM header, or if none of the program patterns matched the PROGRAM header of the incoming message.
+    If the `\<pattern\>` element of a ruleset is not specified, {{% param "product.abbrev" %}} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty PROGRAM header, or if none of the program patterns matched the PROGRAM header of the incoming message.

     {{% /alert %}}